agiliq/building-multi-tenant-applications-with-django/source/introduction.rst

 ------------------------------------------

 A new set of docker containers are launched for each tenant.
 Every tenant's data is in a separate database (which may or may not be running in container).
 A set of containers identifies the tenant.

+In the next four chapters, we will look at each architecture in turn.
+Let's get started.